kellrott/galaxy-tooldev-docs/docs/01_GCE.md

-Google Cloud Engine based Deployment
+Google Compute Engine based Deployment
 ====================================

-For GCE Based SDK first Install [Google Cloud SDK](https://developers.google.com/cloud/sdk/) on your local machine.
+For a GCE-based deployment, first Install [Google Compute SDK](https://developers.google.com/cloud/sdk/) on your local machine.

 This section will help you set up a compute instance and a persistent disk containing challenge data.
-For most steps, you can choose to use either the Developers Console web interface or the Google Cloud SDK command line tools ("gcutil" and "gsutil").
-If you need help getting started with using the Google Cloud, [the user documentation ](https://developers.google.com/compute/docs/console) provides a good intro/summary of how to use the console:
+For most steps, you can choose to use either the Developers Console web interface or the Google Compute SDK command line tools.
+If you need help getting started with using the Google Compute, [the user documentation ](https://developers.google.com/compute/docs/console) provides a good intro/summary of how to use the console.

 The main steps in this procedure are:
 1. create a persistent disk big enough to hold the data